nextpyp/pyp/docs/tutorials/surface_milo.rst

         UMAP embedding

-      We can see that almost all patches have a membrane at the bottom now.
-Our task now becomes trying to eliminate patches by focusing on their centers.
-Specifically, we want to eliminate patches that have a carbon edge or gold particle or simply nothing at all, latter of which is more difficult.
+      Our task now is trying to eliminate patches by focusing on their centers.
+Specifically, we want to eliminate patches that have a carbon edge, gold particle, artifact, or simply nothing at all, latter of which can be more difficult.

       When we look at the cluster matrix, we see that there are a lot of clusters that seem to have bad patches but also some patches with spike proteins, which we would like to keep.
 As such, we have three options:

       #.
-Stop the iterations and continue with what we have.
+Stop the iterations and continue to refinement phase with what we have.

       #.
-Continue iterations while still being filtering conservatively, at the cost of having to spend more time.
+Continue iterations while still filtering conservatively, at the cost of having to spend more time.

       #.
-Continue iterations but become less conservative at filtering, hoping that eliminating more false positives will outweigh the cost of eliminating true positives.
+Continue iterations but become less conservative at filtering, hoping that we do not filter out too many good patches.

       We will do the third option to save time while also showing one more iteration.

       After checking all rows of the matrix, we decide to filter out these clusters::

-        6, 18, 20, 22, 29, 35, 42, 47
+        0, 1, 3, 5, 9, 12, 16, 17, 20, 21, 24, 25, 28, 32, 33, 35, 38, 39, 41, 49

 .. nextpyp:: Iteration 4
   :collapsible: closed